t3kt/raytk/docs/_reference/operators/material/rimContrib.md

   parameters:
   - label: Enable
     name: Enable
+    summary: When off, this shading will produce values of 0, meaning no contribution to shading.
   - label: Level
     name: Level
     readOnlyHandling: baked
     regularHandling: runtime
+    summary: Brightness of the shading, which is used as a multiplier for the Color.
   - label: Use Color
     name: Usecolor
     summary: Whether to produce color or just a brightness value.